fghaas/sue2017/markdown/intro.md

 _What is Scrum, even?_

+“a framework for _developing and sustaining complex products_”

+“a framework within which people can _address complex adaptive problems,_ while productively and creatively _delivering products_ of the highest possible value”

 Note: Scrum is "a framework for developing and sustaining complex products" or "a framework within which people can address complex adaptive problems, while productively and creatively delivering